isha35-1215/uniDine-client/README.md

 Show all requested meals by users in tabular form.
 Display meal title, email (who makes request), name (who makes request), status (pending/delivered), serve button.
 Implement serving meals by changing the status from pending to delivered.

+**Upcoming Meals Route:**

+admin can see the upcoming meals in a tabular form. admin can post any meals from this table if the like count is up to 10.